Bijoy99roy/TurbinePB_Q425_Bijoy99roy/builder-board-adv-task-1/UserStory.md

 **Product-Market Fit:**

 At the moment most of the project sharing platforms are centralized, That means votes, visibility can be modified from company side or lost if platform shuts down.
 Our platform addressed these issues by offering an on-chain leaderboard that allows every upvote to be public, verifiable and immutable.
-It creates an sense of trust by making everything transparent and creates and healthy environment for indie developers, opensource contributors to gain recognition from the community directly.
+It creates a sense of trust by making everything transparent and creates a healthy environment for indie developers and  opensource contributors to gain recognition from the community directly.

 **Target User Profiles:**